 The remains of the POWs who had died on the detail were brought to Bilibid Prison in wooden boxes.
 The Japanese had death certificates, with the causes of death and signed by an American doctor, sent with the boxes.
 The Americans from the detail, who accompanied the boxes, would not tell the POWs at Bilibid what had happened.
 It was only when the sick, from the detail, began to arrive at Bilibid did they learn what the detail was like.
 These men were sent to Bilibid to die since it would look better when it was reported to the International Red Cross.

-Ralph arrived in Formosa on November 9 and was held at Heito POW Camp.
+After remaining in the hold for 15 days, the POWs were disembarked because the Japanese decided they were too ill to continue the trip to Japan.
+Ralph was held at Heito POW Camp.
 Upon arrival, the POWs were searched by 1st Lieutenant Tamaki the camp commandant.
 Tamaki took any medicine or medical instruments he found on the POWs and gave the items to a guard who followed him down the line.
 The POWs discovered this the next day when they had the chance to discuss what had been taken from them.

 After five days in Heito Camp, the POWs were put to work and cleared rocks so that the land could be used to grow crops.
 The POWs worked in teams of five.
 Each team was expected to load three boxcars of ballast a day.
 Each car held ten tons of ballast.
 Ralph’s team was expected to meet this quota.
 If Ralph’s team or any other POW team did not meet the required quota, they were beaten.